csc-training/summerschool/application-design/docs/02-documentation-testing.md

 # How to document?

-- Documentation is part of the code
+- Documentation should be part of the code
 - Keep the documentation close to source
     - Same versioning as for the code
     - Guides in e.g. `docs` subdirectory